kercre123/wire-pod/README.md

 This repo contains a custom Vector escape pod made from [chipper](https://github.com/digital-dream-labs/chipper) and [vector-cloud](https://github.com/digital-dream-labs/vector-cloud).

-This used to be called jank-escape-pod, but at this point I don't qualify it as fully jank, so I gave it a new name.

 ## Program Descriptions

 `chipper` - Chipper is a program used on Digital Dream Lab's servers which takes in a Vector's voice stream, puts it into a speech-to-text processor, and spits out an intent.
 This is also likely used on the official escape pod.
 This repo contains an older tree of chipper which does not have the "intent graph" feature (it caused an error upon every new stream), and it now has a working voice processor.